 Therapeutic Use Exemptions (TUE)

 The TUE procedures enable athletes to apply for approval of their use of substances and methods prohibited in sport which have been prescribed to them for legitimate, therapeutic use for the treatment of a medical condition.
-Failure to correctly register the therapeutic use of a prohibited substance or method may lead to a positive finding and result in disciplinary action.
+Failure to correctly register the therapeutic use of a prohibited substance or method before competing may lead to a positive finding and result in disciplinary action.

 Please refer to the following for guidance on how to correctly apply for a TUE: